CrugBarat/cats_dogs_Express/README.md

 **Markup/Styling**: HTML5/CSS3

 The Cats & Dogs app accesses a HTTP RESTful API, which is available on a server created using Express.
-The app can add a new cat/dog using RESTful routes.
+The app can add a new cat/dog, delete a specific cat/dog or update an existing cat/dog, using RESTful routes.
 The RESTful routes used are: index, create, show, update and destroy, using the HTTP verbs GET, POST, PUT, DELETE.

 This exercise was tasked to me by CodeClan, Glasgow where I studied towards a PDA Level 8 in Professional Software Development.
 The exercise brief can be found below.